 |FREN 4600||Special Topics in French Literature|

-In addition to the general requirements stated under University Regulations, a candidate for special honors in French or in Spanish and Latin American languages, literatures, and cultures must have attained a 3.75 GPA in the major and at least a 3.0 average overall.
+In addition to the general requirements stated under University Regulations, in order to be considered for graduation with Special Honors in French language, literature, and culture, candidates must have attained a 3.75 GPA in the major and at least a 3.0 average overall.
 Qualified students may be invited to write an honors thesis by their major advisor and proseminar professor by the beginning of the fall semester of the senior year.